attack-community/website/event.md

 <a href="https://web.tresorit.com/l/lN841#uqbRHdXCFzVVX8obs1OEUw"> Presentations and Q&A from the fifth EU ATT&CK workshop 18-19 May 2020.</a>

-The experience of adapting a planned large physicial conference to a virtual format was described in a blogpost after the event:
+The experience of adapting a planned large physicial conference to a virtual format was described in a blogpost:

 <a href="https://medium.com/@contact_98783/organizing-a-conference-during-lockdown-4486d722eee1"> Organizing a conference during lockdown.</a>